-Presumably you have been following my blog and have already decided to grow the chickens their own herb garden this spring in order to brew herbal tea for them.
-Well, here's another way to put the herbs and flowers to good use - in your nesting boxes.
+Presumably you have been following my blog and have already decided to grow the chickens their own herb garden in order to brew herbal tea for them.
+Well, here's another way to put the herbs and flowers to good use - in your nesting boxes and coop.

 Culinary herbs and edible flowers have amazing health and well-being benefits...and also provide a bit of aromatherapy for your chickens.

-My coop never smelled so good until I started adding an herbal blend that includes mint, basil, lemon balm, thyme, oregano, bee balm, lavender, marigold and rose petals.
+My coop never smelled so good until I started adding an herbal blend that at different times of the year includes mint, basil, lemon balm, thyme, oregano, bee balm, lavender, marigold and rose petals.

-Fresh or dried herbs in your nesting boxes not only work as insecticides, but also have anti-bacterial properties, and can act as natural wormers, anti-parasitics, insecticides, rodent control, stress relievers and laying stimulants.
+Fresh or dried herbs in your nesting boxes not only work as insecticides, but also have anti-bacterial properties, and can act as natural wormers, anti-parasitics,rodent control, stress relievers and laying stimulants.